India - Health overview

 - India’s national health profile is released annually by the Indian government and by the WHO.

-- Healthcare in India: Vision 2020 a report by NITI Aayog, India’s National Institute for Transforming India, captures India’s Challenges and Future prospects in the health sector.
+- Healthcare in India: Vision 2020, a report by NITI Aayog (National Institute for Transforming India), captures India’s challenges and future prospects in the health sector.

 Policies and initiatives

 - The National Health Policy (2017) seeks to universalise access to basic healthcare by making essential drugs and basic health services free at public hospitals.

 - The Ayushman Bharat scheme, launched in September 2018, aims to deliver universal healthcare to all Indians by providing the world’s largest national health insurance scheme combined with a large network of health and wellness centres.